-The Lewis Arts Studio is a creative haven for middle school students who have an interest in the visual arts.
-It is a place where talent and friendships flourish; where curiosity and commitment are required; where portfolios are developed, but most importantly, a place where preteens can practice teamwork, communication, critical thinking, and problem solving as they become more sophisticated in their artistic craft and thinking.
+The Lewis Arts Studio is a creative haven for 4th – 8th grade students who have an interest in the visual arts.
+It is a place where talent and friendships flourish; where curiosity and commitment are required; where portfolios are developed, but most importantly, a place where upper elementary and middle school students can practice teamwork, communication, critical thinking, and problem solving as they become more sophisticated in their artistic craft and thinking.

 The Lewis Arts Studio Provides:

 A Summer Program